Udacity-team-builds/neighborhood-map/README.md

 ## Notes

 This app was scaffolded using `create-react-app`.
-By default, this app runs in a development build which does come with a Service Worker.
+By default, this application runs in a development build which does come with a Service Worker.
 The Service Worker will only work in the production build.
 You can download and create a production build by running the following commands.

 ```
 npm run build